0xStarlight/0xStarlight/README.md

 ![image](https://user-images.githubusercontent.com/59029171/162222621-7e7fbad3-4f33-4964-94a8-6f6189e97142.png)

 # Achievements
+- ⚡ Achieved the rank of 43/7024 teams at HackTheBox Cyber Apocalypse 2022 CTF competition
 - ⚡ Achieved the rank of 4579 at Google's 2022 Hashcode competition
 - ⚡ Achieved the rank of 82/648 teams at DEF CON 29 Red Team 2021 CTF competition
 - ⚡ Achieved the rank of 300/4740 teams at HackTheBox Cyber Apocalypse 2021 CTF competition